rkarmaka/DIOS/README.md

 Please use the following instructions to install any of the software.

 ## Installation:
-Open a [Desktop Mate](https://o2portal.rc.hms.harvard.edu/pun/sys/dashboard/batch_connect/sys/RC_desktop_mate/session_contexts/new) application on O2 Portal.
-We recommend that you start a Desktop Mate with at least 8 GB of memory.
+Open [Desktop Mate](https://o2portal.rc.hms.harvard.edu/pun/sys/dashboard/batch_connect/sys/RC_desktop_mate/session_contexts/new) on O2 Portal.
+We recommend that you use at least 8 GB of memory.
 For the best graphics, please decrease the compression and increase the image quality.
-Please note that this may also affect the performance and increase the lag as it is dependent on the internet connection. *add screenshots*
+Please note that this may also affect the responsiveness and increase the lag as it is dependent on the internet connection. *add screenshots*

-Once you are inside DesktopMate, open the terminal window *add screenshot* and run the following commands for specific software.
+Once you are inside Desktop Mate, open the terminal window *add screenshot* and run the following commands for specific software.
 We recommend you open separate windows for separate installations.

 After running the commands, please sit back, relax and maybe enjoy a cup of coffee while the installer installs the software for you.
-Once it is done, you will see that it created a launcher on your desktop.
-From the next time, you can use the lanucher to open the software and use it.
-Any changes you make, such as installing new plugins will be available even after you logout.
+Once the installation is finished successfully, you will see that it created a launcher on your desktop.
+From the next time, you can use the desktop lanucher to launch the software.
+Any changes you make, such as installing new plugins will be available even after you logout of your session.

 ### Fiji